trennlinie

 (My secret garden - with friendly permission of © Tuxedofeline)

-Fletch showed the first symptoms of his depressive vein which, later, should have bad consequences: "I get depressed, on tour especially, because I've got quite a lot of friends at home, and I miss keeping up on the gossip and all that.
+Fletch showed the first symptoms of his depressive vein which was to have serious consequences later: "I get depressed, on tour especially, because I've got quite a lot of friends at home, and I miss keeping up on the gossip and all that.
 Martin and Dave have Anne and Jo and that's their company, but I don't see anyone.
-I've lost a lot of friends because I can't talk to them; we've always told each other what we're doing, but now it's a case of well, we flew to Spain and did a TV thing, we’re going on tour ...
+I've lost a lot of friends because I can't talk to them; we've always told each other what we're doing, but now it's a case of well, we flew to Spain and did a TV thing, we're going on tour ...
 I feel really guilty, and I can't talk about what I'm doing 'cos all I'm doing is the band.
 But I think more than them, really.
 Well, I worry.
 I'm more depressing."

 Laughter all round.
 Don't you mean depressed?